 An easy trail ascends to the top of the crater from its northwest corner – follow the signs from the main road that leads around the lake.
 Once you’re there, if you want to loop around the entire crater it will take you about an hour.
 If you want to string it together with some more hikes, there are also trails that lead to the crater from Dimmuborgir lava field (mentioned above) or Mývatn Nature Baths, which leads you past the Grjótagjá hot spring cave from Game of Thrones.

-If you’re looking for more hot springs like the Myvatn Nature Baths, check out this article.
+If you’re looking for more hot springs like the Myvatn Nature Baths, check out this article about Iceland hot springs.

 4. Mt.
 Hlíðarfjall

 For even more great views over the lake and surrounding area, Mt.
 Hlíðarfjall just north of Reykjahlíð is a great option.
 The trail leads from the village straight up the mountain.
 It’s steep, but after about 30–40 minutes’ of trekking you’ll be at the top.
 From here, you get views over the lake, and towards the northeast where the Krafla fissure lies.